gchq/gaffer-doc/docs/administration-guide/named-operations.md

 # Named Operations

-This guide walks you through how to configure Gaffer to allow you to execute Named Operations.
+This guide walks through configuring Gaffer to use Named Operations and how to run them.

 Named Operations allow users to encapsulate an OperationChain into a new single NamedOperation.
-When this NamedOperation is executed, just like any other Operation, it will execute the encapsulated OperationChain.
-Named Operations can then be added to Operation Chains and executed as you would any other Operation.
+Named Operations execute the encapsulated Operation Chain and are used just like any other Operation.

 There are various possible uses for Named Operations:

 - Making it simpler to store and run frequently used Operation Chains.
 - In a controlled way, allowing specific Operation Chains to be run by a user that would not normally have permission to run them.

-There are [several operations](../reference/operations-guide/named.md) which manage Named Operations.
+There are [three operations](../reference/operations-guide/named.md) which manage Named Operations.
 These are `AddNamedOperation`, `GetAllNamedOperations` and `DeleteNamedOperations`.

-## Creating Named Operations
+## Executing Named Operations

-Any Named Operations you create will be stored in a cache, so your first step should be to configure a suitable cache.
+All Named Operations are stored in a cache, so your first step should be to configure a suitable cache.
 For details on potential caches and how to configure them, see the [Stores Guide](../administration-guide/gaffer-stores/store-guide.md/#caches).

 !!!
 Note
     If you choose a non-persistent cache then any Named Operations will be lost when you shut down your instance of Gaffer.

+This guide assumes that you have set up your graph, if not please refer to our [example deployment](../development-guide/example-deployment/project-setup.md) to get started.

 This walkthrough will use this directed graph: